grantek/minisynth32/README.md

 * If you get the `B` and `A` pins wrong, you can swap the jumper wires on the pin header of the rear breakout board.

-The 3D-printed knob for the rotary encoder can be hard to to attach firmly.
+The 3D-printed knob for the rotary encoder can be hard to attach firmly.
 I found printing the knob in PET-G was best to get a firm fit, but PLA was less flexible, If the knob won't attach, you can carefully use a clean hot soldering iron pressed against the rotary encoder's shaft to soften the plastic